The far southern point of Grand Turk.

 Boaby Rock Point Beach Accesses

-It’s possible to walk the 0.34 miles (0.5 km) south (right if you’re looking to the beach from the cruise ship) from the Grand Turk Cruise Center to Boaby Rock Point.
+It’s possible to walk the 0.34 miles (0.5 km) south (right if you’re looking at the beach from the cruise ship) from the Grand Turk Cruise Center to Boaby Rock Point.

 If driving, there are two beach accesses that are easy to get to and have parking near the ocean.
-The Snorkeling Reef Access 🡓 is located near a small reef off the beach, and South Point Access 🡓 is located near the point itself, where ocean conditions are typically a little calmer on windy days than on the windward side of the beach.
+The Snorkeling Reef Access is located near a small reef off the beach.
+The South Point Access is located near the point itself, where ocean conditions are typically a little calmer on windy days than on the windward side of the beach.